Kansas is filled with great places to get hamburgers, some

 extremely spicy, it was just flavorful.

-Diner in Wichita, Kansas isn't a diner, but a 59 year old
+Diner in Wichita, Kansas isn't a diner, but rather a 60

-most of the few hours Ty's is open each day.
-But the wait is rarely more
+wait in line most of the few hours Ty's is open each day.
+But the wait

-than 15 minutes.
-The menu is simple and the hamburgers are hand formed
+is rarely more than 15 minutes.
+The menu is simple and the hamburgers are

-from ground beef that is delivered each morning and the French fries are
+hand formed from ground beef that is delivered each morning.
+The French

 Ty's Diner, 928 W. 2nd Street North, Wichita, Kansas 67203